 - Record Keeping Policy (Provider records): We keep records and documentation for the purpose of maintaining our business.
 These include records retaining to our registration, contractual documentation, financial records, risk assessments and employment records of staff.
 Review due January 2021.

 - Retention of Records Policy: It is our policy to keep our records for the maximum amount of years required by Ofsted, the Pre-school Learning Alliance, and by the national standards for daycare.
 When the amount of time required is different, we will always adopt the highest.
 Review due January 2021.

 - Learning Journals Policy: We take steps to ensure that there are procedures in place to ensure information about children is kept in a secure locked environment.
 Review due January 2021.

-- Role of Keyperson: Our procedures set out a model for developing a key person approach that promotes effective and positive relationships for children who are in our setting.
-Review due November 2020.
+- Role of Keyperson: We believe that children settle best when they have a key person to relate to who knows them and their parents well and who can meet their individual needs.
+Our procedures set out a model for developing a key person approach that promotes effective and positive relationships for children who are in our setting.
+Review due February 2022.